-Each vendor in the supply chain will also be required to provide documentation, as further described in this section or as may be requested, either during a UFLPA applicability review submission or similar inquiry on child and forced labor in supply chains or as may be required by MAS from time to time.
-In the event a vendor is sourcing any material contained in a finished MAS product from upstream business partners, the vendor shall be responsible for obtaining the aforesaid documents from such upstream business partners and providing the same to MAS.
-The documentation packet shall include an index of the documents provided including each document included in the package according to supply chain level, as well as a brief explanation of the purpose of the document.
+Each Vendor in the supply chain will also be required to provide documentation, as further described in this section either during a UFLPA applicability review submission or similar inquiry on child and forced labor in supply chains or as may be required by MAS from time to time.
+In the event a Vendor is sourcing any material contained in a finished MAS product from upstream business partners, the Vendor shall be responsible for obtaining the aforesaid documents from such upstream business partners and providing the same to MAS.
+The documentation packet shall include an index of the documents provided in the package according to supply chain level, as well as a brief explanation of the purpose of the document.
 Moreover, the documentation shall be annotated with the key information (as specified in Appendix A and Appendix B) that connects each supply chain level.

-1. Demonstrating that goods are outside UFLPA's scope
+1.Demonstrating that goods are outside the scope of the Laws Prohibiting Child and Forced Labor

 Goods sourced entirely from outside the XUAR, with no connection to entities on the UFLPA Entity List, shall have adequate documentation supporting the claim.

 There are three general categories of documents necessary for tracing products: (1) documents demonstrating the parties participating in the transaction; (2) documentation relating to the payment and transportation of raw materials; and (3) transaction and supply chain records.

-Below is a non-exhaustive list of documents expected to be provided from every vendor in the supply chain of a MAS product when a MAS product is detained in the US as a result of the UFLPA or as may be requested by MAS from time to time:
+Below is a non-exhaustive list of documents expected to be provided by every Vendor in the supply chain of a MAS product when a MAS product is detained in the US as a result of any alleged breach of Laws Prohibiting Child and Forced Labor or as may be requested by MAS from time to time: